SANDRACER.COM ~ ALL WEATHER RACING BLOG

-Chelmsford City Racetrack Draw Bias For Beginners
+Chelmsford City AW Racetrack Draw Bias

-Chelmsford City Racetrack Draw Bias Explained For Beginners
+Chelmsford Draw Bias

-Beginners Question What is the draw bias?
+Beginners Question What is the Draw Bias?

 5 Furlongs, 6 Furlongs